KenKundert/avendesora/doc/advanced.rst

     echo thunderbird > ~/.avendesora-password-request
     /usr/bin/thunderbird > /dev/null

-Then you would add something like the following to your accounts file:
+Then you would add something like the following to your *Thunderbird* account
+entry:

 .. code-block:: python

-    class Firefox(Account):
+    class Thunderbird(Account):
-        desc = 'Master password for Firefox and Thunderbird' passcode = Password()
+        desc = 'Master password for Thunderbird'
+        passcode = Password()
         discovery = RecognizeFile(
             '~/.avendesora-password-request',